panzi/cook-serve-hoomans2/README.md

 a Game Maker archive into a directory.
 After you edited those files you can use the second program to update the archive.

+If you don't explicitely pass the game archive to these two programs they try to find it themselves and if you don't pass a directory to them they will use the current working directory.
+So just executing them without any arguments in the working directory of your texture files is enough.

+**WARNING:** `gmdump.exe` will overwrite any existing texture files without asking.
+So pay attention on where you execute this program.

+### Windows Users

+For Windows users that don't know/want to use the shell: Simple create a new directory, then drag and drop this directory onto `gmdump.exe`, change the images that you want to change and delete the others, and finally drop the same directory onto `gmupdate.exe`.

 Build From Source
 -----------------